nextcloud/documentation/admin_manual/enterprise_external_storage/jive_configuration.rst

 The Jive application allows Jive users to access files stored in Jive from a mobile device, tablet, or desktop client.
-Users have complete access through ownCloud Enterprise Subscription to upload, edit or download their files.
+Users have complete access through ownCloud Enterprise edition to upload, edit or download their files.

 Jive can be configured as a data storage location for ownCloud, which means files saved in Jive appear in folders within ownCloud.
 Jive remains the system